 Include a serving of high-quality protein with every meal.
 Some good sources include the following:

 If appetite is decreased.
 Try to eat a source of protein before other foods on your plate.

-If you’re too busy to prepare protein-rich meals multiple times a day, you can also make sure you eat enough by eating protein bars throughout the day.
-Or you can drink a tasty and nutritious Naked Shake in the morning to start the day right.
+If you’re too busy to prepare protein-rich meals multiple times a day, you can also make sure you eat enough by drinking a tasty and nutritious Naked Shake in the morning to start the day right.

 If you’re unsure how much protein is right for you every day, then check out our protein calculator.

 Protein is Invaluable for Everyone, but Especially Seniors

 Protein is a key nutrient during all of life’s phases, but it is arguably most important as we age.
 Eating enough protein can make a huge difference in many negative aspects of aging.

 Not only will getting enough protein to keep you strong, but it will help you stay independent, maintain balance, prevent injury, slow bone loss, balance hormones, manage your weight, keep your cardiovascular system healthy, and optimize tissue repair throughout your body.